-This film is from France and runs about 27 minutes.
+This film is from France and runs for about 27 minutes.

 The film contains no violence, but there’s a prevailing fear throughout the story of what will happen if the abuser manages to catch up with the woman.
 In some ways, that fear is worse.
 She’s finally had enough of the pain he’s caused and decides she must leave her job and abandon the town in order to start a new life someplace else.

-The film ends in brilliant fashion.
+The film ends in a brilliant fashion.
 Absolutely stunning final scene.